kreuzwerker/terraform-provider-docker/website/docs/r/config.html.markdown

 ```

 #### Update config with no downtime
 To update a `config`, Terraform will destroy the existing resource and create a replacement.
 To effectively use a `docker_config` resource with a `docker_service` resource, it's recommended to specify `create_before_destroy` in a `lifecycle` block.
-Provide a uniqie `name` attribute, for example
+Provide a unique `name` attribute, for example
 with one of the interpolation functions `uuid` or `timestamp` as shown
 in the example below.
 The reason is [moby-35803](https://github.com/moby/moby/issues/35803).